letinbit/alx-system_engineering-devops/0x01-shell_permissions/README.md

-For a file rwxr-x-wx means 753 chmod --reference=[file_1] [file_2]  this will copy the permission mode from file_1 to file_2 option -m is required while creating directory with access permission number like 751
+For a file rwxr-x-wx means 753 chmod --reference=[file_1] [file_2]  this will copy the permission mode from file_1 to file_2 option -m is required while creating directory with access permission number like 751 It is possible to change the groups of a file1 this command chgrp [newgroup] fgile1